Report: Chesapeake Bay health trending upward for first time

 The University of Maryland said Friday that the bay’s overall condition is trending upward for the first time since the school began issuing report cards on bay health 12 years ago.

-The university said the bay’s recovering health is proof that efforts to reduce pollution by states in the watershed are working.

-In particular, the report card showed that the bay’s aquatic grasses improved to the highest level ever recorded.
+In particular, the report card shows aquatic grasses returning, to the largest extent ever recorded.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.